 In recent years there has been a significant increase in cycling numbers in the region, particularly in Dublin City Centre, for a range of journey purposes.
 This has led to a clear shortage of bicycle parking spaces emerging at peak times at many locations throughout the region.
 The Authority will assess the need for more public bicycle parking in conjunction with local authorities and relevant stakeholders.
 This assessment will have, as its core objective, the provision of high quality cycle parking as close as possible to the main destinations in the relevant area, while continuing to facilitate pedestrian movements and accessibility for those with mobility impairments.
 In line with the outcomes of that assessment, appropriate investments will be made in the provision of additional cycle parking.
-In advance of that assessment, a provisional target of 1,000 additional cycle parking spaces is proposed.
+In advance of that assessment, a provisional target of 1,000 additional on-street cycle parking spaces is proposed, as well as substantial off-street cycle parking provision.